amitmse/in_Python_/plot/README.md

 ####################################################################################
-# Python Object Oriented Programming (OOP)

-- Abstraction : Process happens inside and not visible to public.
+# Python Object Oriented Programming (OOP- Abstraction : Process happens inside and not visible to public.
                 It hides the inner workings of an object when it’s not necessary to see them.

 - Encapsulation	: Prevent data modification.